Lock in the best mortgage deal – check rates now

 What’s happening to interest rates in other countries?

 In recent years, the UK has had one of the highest interest rates in the G7.
 The European Central Bank (ECB) started to cut its main interest rate for the eurozone in June 2024 from an all-time high of 4%.
-After a series of cuts it now stands at 2%.
+After a series of cuts it reached 2% in June 2025.
+However, in June 2026, the ECB raised rates to 2.25% as it reacted to rising prices triggered by the Iran war.

 While the US’s central bank, the Federal Reserve, cut rates three times since September 2025, taking them to the current range of 3.5% to 3.75%, reports the BBC.